drcmda/react-contextual/API.md

 import { subscribe } from 'react-contextual'
 ```

 `subscribe` can be used as a functionwrapper or decorator, it generally works with any Context consumer, it isn't bound to contextuals store model.
+A consumer can be the following:

+1. ObjectContext - any React context
+2. "myContextId" - any string id of a regeistered provider
+3. props => props.id - a function that returns a context object

 Example 1: Mapping a single context value as a prop.